-This study confirms our initial hypothesis: navigated TKAs experienced a small but significant better long term survival after 12 years in comparison to conventional TKAs when a severe preoperative coronal deformation was present, while no difference was observed in the opposite situation.
-A more consistent anatomical reconstruction and ligamentous balance of the knee with severe coronal deformation might be the explanation for this more consistent survival of the TKA in these challenging cases, while an optimal reconstruction is more consistently obtained with conventional implantation technique for less severe deformation.
+This study confirms our initial hypothesis: navigated TKAs experienced a small but significant better long-term survival after 12 years in comparison to conventional TKAs when a severe preoperative coronal deformation was present, while no difference was observed in the opposite situation.
+A more consistent anatomical reconstruction and ligamentous balance of the knee with severe coronal deformation might be the explanation for this more consistent survival of the TKA in these challenging cases (Saragaglia 2017), while an optimal reconstruction is more consistently obtained with conventional implantation technique for less severe deformation.
+Navigated TKA may reproduce more consistently the normal knee kinematics, especially in these challenging cases (McClelland 2017).